Growling: Functions of non-aggressive growling

-Growling may also function as a type of escape from predation as well as a warning signal to other conspecifics of close-by predators.
-The LongSnout Seahorse (Hippocampus reid) uses a form of growling when under stress in the presence of a predator.
+Growling may also function as a type of escape from predation as well as a warning signal to other conspecifics of close by predators.
+The Longsnout Seahorse (Hippocampus reid) uses a form of growling when under stress in the presence of a predator.
 They use their low-frequency growl to warn conspecifics of the predator currently attacking it, only showing this type of growl when it is being handled.
 Due to the low frequency this sound produces, it only works to warn others if they are near by.
 This type of behaviour still works in its favor as the growl is also accompanied by body vibrations that the seahorse produces, which is likely to deter the predator when it is handling the seahorse.

 In Alligators (Alligator mississippiensis), a growl may be produced by females as a response to a "Headslap" display from males.
 The "Headslap" often involves antagonistic interactions between males and those that do not participate in antagonistic interactions will often lunge toward a female.
 In response to both the lunge and "Headslap", the female will produce the growl in order to project her sex and location.
-The growl serves as a signal to the male that his display has been recognized and so the female produces the growl in order for the make to know her location for mating.
+The growl serves as a signal to the male that his display has been recognized and so the female produces the growl in order for the male to know her location for mating.

 Although horses have been raised as farm animals for many centuries now, they still retain their instinctual responses to predators with, farm raised horses were found to still have anti-predation reactions like being alert to growls of leopards from their original ancestral home.